• Skip to main content

 Why You Will Love These Eggless Chocolate Chip Cookies:

 • Egg allergy friendly.
-If you have an allergy to eggs, then baked goods can be challenging.
+When it comes to egg allergies, baked goods can be challenging.
 This egg free cookie can be your go to when you want the perfect cookie!
-My husband said these were the best cookies he ever tasted before finding out they didn't have eggs.
-So everyone will love them--not just the cookie eaters with allergies!
+My husband said these were the best cookies he ever tasted before finding out they didn’t have eggs.
+So everyone will love them–not just the cookie eaters with allergies!

 • No chilling required.
 Chill time when baking cookies can be a drag.
 When you want to have cookies, you want them NOW.
 So not needing to chill is the best.